horony/ftsy-bundesliga/README.md

 # ftsy-bundesliga

 *Fantasy Bundesliga* is a private fantasy soccer manager game for Bundesliga.
-Around 2018 a friend and me grew tired from the likes of *Comunio* or
-*Kickbase* while at the same time discovering NFL Fantasy managers.
+Around 2018 a friend and me grew tired from the likes of *Comunio* & Co. while at the same time discovering NFL Fantasy managers.
 By developing *Fantasy Bundesliga* we tried to translate the game mode of NFL Fantasy to the Bundesliga world.
-At first in a impromptu Google sheets + Web Crawler solution.
-With the 2020 season we switched over to this small website project.
+At first with an impromptu Google sheets + Web Crawler solution.
+By the 2020 we left Google sheets behind us and switched over to this small website project.

 ## Features

 *Fantasy Bundesliga* contains most features known from regular NFL fantasy managers.
-Starting from a live draft, transfer system with waivers and trades, near-realtime scoring on match days and extensive player statistics.
+Starting from a live draft, transfer system with waivers and trades, near-realtime scoring up to extensive player statistics.

 **Examples:**
 Formation page           |  Home page         |